majoferenc/demo-cicd-automation-app/README.md

     kubectl create -f .argo/argocd-nodeport-svc.yaml

-After applying the resource, then the ArgoCD UI will be available on the specified `NodePort`: https://localhost:32008
+Or the ArgoCD UI will be available on the specified `NodePort`: https://localhost:32008

 Or you can start the port-forward task, to make ArgoCD UI available temporarily: